-This example is useful when connecting a VDSL/FTTC satellite office (with a Vigor 2862/2860) to a Dedicated Ethernet Fibre Hub Office with DrayTek IPSec.
+This example is useful when connecting a VDSL/FTTC satellite office (with a Vigor 2862/2860) to a Dedicated Ethernet Fibre (Vigor 2960/3900) Hub Office with a secure IPSec VPN.
 Both offices have a static IP in this example and are available for us to configure at the same time...

 Now go to VPN and Remote Access and choose VPN Server Wizard and select IPSec as your VPN type:

 Click to select creating a new VPN profile, choose a name - I have called this one HubOffice - and click next:

 Now we are going to enter the VPN specific information to allow our satellite office to connect: